triggermesh/docs/docs/cloud/targets/jira.md

 1. Open **Account settings > Security >** [Create and Manage API Tokens][api-tokens]
 1. Click `Create API token` and fill out the token name.
-1. Copy the API token and create a secret for the Jira token at Triggermesh.
+1. Copy the API token and create a secret for the Jira token at TriggerMesh.

 Consult the [Secrets](../guides/secrets.md) guide for more information about how to add a secret.